+- a.
 When a teacher in the Guided PDP process transfers to another site, the receiving principal, District PDP Facilitator or PAR mentor, and the teacher will review the circumstances for the plan.
-Given the new job description and site, the mentor will determine whether continued support appears appropriate.
+Given the new job description and site, the mentor will determine whether continued support appears appropriate. - b.
 If continued support appears appropriate, the mentor will complete an assessment of needs for success in the new assignment, and work with the teacher to revise the Guided PDP Plan and develop a new team.
 Otherwise, the teacher will return to the PDP process.

-(Teachers at Multiple Sites on a Guided PDP - See Section C. of this article.)
+(Teachers at Multiple Sites on a Guided PDP - See Section 5.3.3 of this article.)

-Section E. Professional Support Process (PSP):
+5.7 Professional Support Process (PSP):

-The Professional Support Process (PSP) is a confidential process that provides support for employees who are experiencing challenges that require expanded collegial assistance after efforts have been made to support the teacher at the site through a Guided PDP.
-The teacher or any member of the PDP team/Guided PDP Team may request a teacher be assessed for PSP after a discussion with the teacher and the team.
+- 5.7.1 Definition: The Professional Support Process (PSP) is a confidential process that provides support for employees who are experiencing challenges that require expanded collegial assistance after efforts have been made to support the teacher at the site through a PDP or Guided PDP. - a.
+Request for Assessment: The teacher or any member of the PDP Team or Guided PDP Team may request a teacher be assessed for PSP after a discussion with the teacher and the team.
 This is done by contacting the PAR Program Office and speaking with the lead mentor.
 During an intake process, the mentor will establish efforts to support at the site to determine whether an assessment for PSP is appropriate.
-PSP is initiated when a PAR mentor, after meeting with the teacher's Guided PDP team, determines the need to assure additional support for the teachers (as defined by MS §179.A.03, Subd.
+PSP is initiated when a PAR mentor, after meeting with the teacher's PDP Team/ or Guided PDP team, determines the need to assure additional support for the teachers (as defined by MN Statute §179.A.03, Subd.
 18) to achieve the necessary goals and objectives.